kkensuke/myjb/_sources/programming/packageManager.md

 Matplotlib is a library for visualization, pandas for data analysis and manipulation, and jupyter-lab for web-based user interface for running python code.
 Jupyter-lab is different from usual python packages.
 Scipy, which is for scientific computing, is also a useful package for some people.
-Now you can see many packages in your test virtual env; try pip freeze, though you installed apparently just 4 or 5 packages.
+Now you can see many packages in your test virtual environment; try pip freeze, though you installed apparently just 4 or 5 packages.
 Actually, you installed many packages with jupyter-lab.
 To deactivate the virtual env, just input: `deactivate` in the terminal.
 To activate again; `source test/bin/activate`.

 ## Let's use jupyter-lab!